 Committees of the Board of Directors

 TransAlta has four standing committees composed entirely of independent directors:

-Name of Committee Members Audit, Finance and Risk Committee Bryan Pinney (Chair), Alan Fohrer and Thomas O’Flynn Governance, Safety and Sustainability Committee Rona Ambrose (Chair), Sandra Sharman, Alan Fohrer and Laura Folse Human Resources Committee Sandra Sharman (Chair), Bryan Pinney, Rona Ambrose and Sarah Slusser Investment Performance Committee Laura Folse (Chair), Harry Goldgut, Thomas O’Flynn, James Reid and Sarah Slusser
+Name of Committee Members Audit, Finance and Risk Committee Bryan Pinney (Chair), Alan Fohrer, Thomas O’Flynn, Manjit Sharma and Candace MacGibbon Governance, Safety and Sustainability Committee Rona Ambrose (Chair), Sandra Sharman, Alan Fohrer, Laura Folse and Candace MacGibbon Human Resources Committee Sandra Sharman (Chair), Bryan Pinney, Rona Ambrose, Sarah Slusser and Manjit Sharma Investment Performance Committee Laura Folse (Chair), Harry Goldgut, Thomas O’Flynn, James Reid and Sarah Slusser

 The Board has delegated certain responsibilities to each of these committees and has instructed each of them to perform certain advisory functions, to make recommendations and to report to the Board.
 Committee members are appointed annually, following the Annual Meeting of Shareholders, on the recommendation of the Governance, Safety and Sustainability Committee.